-Aluminum cans hold a special place in the heart of America: Many of our favorite beverages are found behind the pull tab or screw top.
+Aluminum cans hold a special place in the heart of America: Many of our favorite beverages are found beneath the pull tab or screw top.
 Coors pioneered the use of aluminum cans in 1959.
-From this start, there has been a steady march through sodas, energy drinks and increasingly, craft brew beers.
-Aluminum cans are the most sustainable beverage package and infinitely recyclable.
-They cool down quickly, provide a superior metal canvas to print on and, perhaps most important, protect the flavor and integrity of our favorite beverages.
+From this start, there has been a steady growth in sodas, energy drinks, sparkling waters and increasingly, craft brew beers.
+Aluminum cans are the most sustainable beverage package and are infinitely recyclable.
+They chill quickly, provide a superior metal canvas to print on and, perhaps most importantly, protect the flavor and integrity of our favorite beverages.

 Aluminum cans provide long-term food quality preservation benefits.
 Aluminum cans deliver 100 percent protection against oxygen, light, moisture and other contaminants.
 They do not rust, are resistant to corrosion and provide one of the longest shelf lives of any type of packaging.
 Aluminum-based food canning has an unparalleled safety record.
 Tamper-resistant and tamper-evident packaging provides consumers with peace of mind that their products have been safely prepared and delivered.
-A vast variety of products are packaged using aluminum: aerosol substances, paint and thousands of other items in the consumer products market.
+A vast variety of products are packaged using aluminum in addition to food and beverages: aerosol products, paint and thousands of other items in the consumer products market.